- Finding the best deal is a great time investment, it could save you thousands.

 1. Understand what is available & any related fees

-When looking to take out a bridging loan, especially for the first time, it is important that you understand how the loan works and what the likely costs are.
+When looking to take out a bridging loan, especially for the first time, it is important that you understand how the loan works and what your likely bridging loan costs are.
 You can do this by using our free bridging loan comparison tool to compare rates and fees based on your circumstances.

 If your situation is complex, talk to one of our bridging loan experts before applying.
 Our experience and knowledge of the market will help you to find the best deal quickly and understand how the loan will work and what is expected of you.